THIS ARTICLE INCLUDES A FREE PRINTABLE

 Make it Mindful

 1. Purchase a membership to a local meditation site.
-There are many spiritual retreats offering events for children and families following social distancing guidelines.
-If leaving the house isn’t an option, families can also recreate their Zen garden at home — help children create their own meditative labyrinth.
+There are many spiritual retreats offering events for children and families.
+Families can also recreate their Zen garden at home — help children create their own meditative labyrinth.

 2. Yoga is excellent for physical and mental health, and classes for children and teens are standard in today's studios.
-Check studios in your area for discounted class packages during COVID.
-Some provide social distance classes or one-on-one sessions.
+Check studios in your area for discounted class packages.
+Some provide one-on-one sessions.
 There are also online classes; Cosmic Kids Yoga is a great starting class.

 3. Give the gift of mediation by offering a yearly subscription to a meditation app.
 Include a meditation bench or cushion.
 Older teens might enjoy candles or incense.
 Younger practitioners may enjoy LED candles.

-4. Purchase gift cards for massage for after COVID (unless your local parlour is currently operating under COVID health and safety guidelines).
+4. Purchase gift cards for massage.
 Better yet, create a massage basket with items for offering self-massage.
 Include lotions, oils, and books on reflexology and massage.
 "A Modern-Day Guide to Massage for Children" by Tina Allen provides the basics of touch for young readers.

 Take Them Into the Great Outdoors

-5. Purchase a wilderness/nature living skills program to complete now or later if COVID restrictions are in place.
+5. Purchase a wilderness/nature living skills program to complete now or in the near future.

 6. Pitch a tent in the backyard Connect with your children by learning how to make a fire, cook over a campfire, and investigate local nocturnal creatures in your area.

 7. More adventurous families can take a camping trip.
-Follow local guidelines for social distancing and enjoy a nearby spot or venture to new destinations.
+Enjoy a nearby spot or venture to new destinations.